#Mozfest pt. 2: Working in the open

 And there we can share how we’ve decided to create a flexible structure for our exciting new work in 2013 (including developing online projects), and how community members can get more involved.

-I remember having this massive headrush comparing Gunner’s wisdom about being a “principle” in a community to what I learned from working with social movements in different countries.
+I remember having this massive headrush comparing Gunner’s wisdom about being a “principal” in a community to what I learned from working with social movements in different countries.
 Many of the lessons were the same and many of the pitfalls were too.

-One of the things I most liked and felt most challenged by was the idea every open community should strive towards the day when the “principles” of a community are like the “roadies” or the cleaners.
+One of the things I most liked and felt most challenged by was the idea every open community should strive towards the day when the “principals” of a community are like the “roadies” or the cleaners.
 The more mundane their tasks, the better.
 An open community drives itself.

 In the interest of “working in the open” – soon we’ll be starting an email list (update: you can join here) for those who would like to roll up their sleeves and help Restart Project grow – we would love for it to include not just those who have attended events in person, but those who have cheered us on virtually.